Face Lift Facelift

 The type of facelift procedure performed depends on areas of concern, the time set aside for recovery, and the individual patient’s wants and expectations.
 The various types of facelift procedures include:

-- : This is sometimes referred to as “necklift” and involves removal of fat directly or with liposuction, with or without muscle plication.
+- Submental Facelift: This is may also be called “necklift” and involves removal of fat directly or with liposuction, with or without muscle plication.
 It would be used to improve a double chin.
 Incisions are made in front of and behind the ear, as well as under the chin.
 A drain is usually placed for 24 hours after surgery.
-This procedure is usually appropriate for middle-aged men and women, but might be indicated for younger patients.
+This procedure is usually appropriate for middle-aged men and women, but could be indicated for younger patients.

 When is a face-lift offered to patient?